BurnedSausage/Stormlight-campaign/source/content/Player characters/Merikal.md

 For generations, his family has struggled to make ends meet, often relying on loans and favors from wealthier, higher-Dahn families.
 The debts are small yet persistent, a reminder of their place in the social order and a source of quiet resentment.

-For  a chance to forge his own path, Merikal now journeys to the [[Shattered Plains]].
+For  a chance to forge his own path, Merikal now journeys to the [[The Shattered Plains]].
 There he hopes to prove that skill, diligence, and cunning can command respect where birth and wealth have denied it.
 To ensure that the Tenth-Dahn shoemaker is remembered for more than his station.

 (This backstory has been censored to keep information from fellow players for now)